SUPLA/supla-arduino/readme.md

 Second warning: UIPEthernet library is consuming few hundred of bytes of RAM memory more, compared to standard Ethernet library.

 Supported network interface for ESP8266:
-* There is native WIFI controller.
+* There is native WiFi controller.
 Include `<supla/network/esp_wifi.h>` and add `Supla::ESPWifi wifi(ssid, password);` as a global variable and provide SSID and password in constructor.

+Supported network interface for ESP32:
+* There is native WiFi controller.
+Include `<supla/network/esp32_wifi.h>` and add `Supla::ESP32Wifi wifi(ssid, password);` as a global variable and provide SSID and password in constructor.

 ### Exmaples

-Each example can run on Arduino Mega or ESP8266 board.
+Each example can run on Arduino Mega, ESP8266, or ESP32 board.
 Please read comments in example files and uncomment proper library for your network interface.

 SuplaSomfy, Supla_RollerShutter_FRAM - those examples are not updated yet.

+### Folder structure

+* `supla-common` - Supla protocol definitions and structures.
+There are also methods to handle low level communication with Supla server, like message coding, decoding, sending and receiving.
+Those files are common with `supla-core` and the same code is run on multiple Supla platforms and services
+* `supla/network` - implementation of network interfaces for supported boards
+* `supla/sensor` - implementation of Supla sensor channels (thermometers, open/close sensors, etc.)
+* `supla/control` - implementation of Supla control channels (various combinations of relays, buttons, action triggers)

+Some functions from above folders have dependencies to external libraries.
+Please check documentation included in header files.

+### How does it work?

+Everything that is visible in Supla (in Cloud, on API, mobile application) is called "channel".
+Supla channels are used to control relays, read temperature, check if garage door is open.

+SuplaDevice implements support for channels in `Channel` and `ChannelExtended` classes.
+Instances of those classes are part of objects called `Element` which are building blocks for any SuplaDevice application.

+All sensors, relays, buttons objects inherits from `Element` class.
+Each instance of such object will automatically register in SuplaDevice and proper virtual methods will be called by SuplaDevice in a specified way.

+All elements have to be constructed before `SuplaDevice.begin()` method is called.

+Supla channel number is assigned to each elemement with channel in an order of creation of objects.
+First channel will get number 0, second 1, etc. Supla server will not accept registration of device when order of channels is changed, or some channel is removed.
+In such case, you should remove device from Supla Cloud and register it again from scratch.

+`Element` class defines follwoing virtual methods that are called by SuplaDevice:
+1. `onInit` - called within `SuplaDevice.begin()` method.
+It should: TODO...

+...

-### How to migrate programs written in SuplaDevice libraray versions 1.6 and older
+## How to migrate programs written in SuplaDevice libraray versions 1.6 and older

 For Arduino Mega applications include proper network interface header:
 ```